Leveraging Clinical Psychology in Change Management: A Synergistic Approach

 Identify key influencers, potential resistors, and systemic issues that may impact the change effort.

-Step 2: Develop a Personalized Approach
+Step 2: Develop a Personalized Approaches

 Segment stakeholders based on their unique needs, roles, and levels of impact.
+Use personas where helpful to gain deeper sense of preferences, challenges and needs.

 Design interventions that align with these segments.
 For example, senior leaders may require coaching on communication strategies, while frontline employees might benefit from hands-on workshops.